 Look up: a simple solution to cooling the planet is right above us

 No new inventions are needed, and it’s inexpensive.
-Condensation trails (contrails) from planes are responsible for about 1% of human-induced global warming.
+Condensation trails - or contrails - from planes are responsible for 1-2% of human-induced global warming.
 The good news is that if we make minimal adjustments to how we fly, we can solve this problem fast.
 The bad news is that at a time when we urgently need to make climate progress, we're not implementing this simple solution.
 We founded Blue Lines to help solve this problem.
-See who we are and why we do this and learn how you can get involved.
+See who we are and why we do this.

 Why does it matter?